-- Simply in Season Expanded Edition and Children’s Cookbook – I got these from the local library once, and I’ve been wanting to buy them ever since.
+- Simply in Season Children’s Cookbook – I got this from the local library once, and I’ve been wanting to buy it ever since.

 - Local Flavors: Cooking and Eating from America’s Farmers’ Markets by Deborah Madison – I adore Deborah Madison, and I have a lot of her cookbooks from my decade as a vegetarian.
 This one is full of beautiful pictures of fresh vegetables and tempting dishes.